Our philosophy is simple; don't discriminate, innovate. That's why we developed the first suspension compatible cargo racks back in 1996.

 More importantly than the material is the quality of the welds.
 Our welds are second to none and each joint is welded on both sides, resulting in joints that are far superior to other aluminum racks.
 The light weight of aluminum also allows us to use a much larger wall thickness than tubular steel racks.

 Other front suspension compatible designs hang the weight of the pannier and gear over the crown of the fork (we actually prototyped this design but scrapped it in favor of our current design).
 This design causes all this extra weight (think of it as adding 14+ kgs of body weight) to compress the suspension over each bump, causing premature wear on the fork and means you'd have to adjust the fork every time you pack up.

-Our front suspension design, of which we offer two choices, (Sherpa, and Ultimate Lowrider), attaches the weight of all your gear to the wheel which means you don't have to mess with fork adjustment each time you load your gear.
-We also have a much stiffer design in that both of our models provide bracing at the bottom of the rack.
-Both of our suspension-compatible front racks mount to the axle with our QR Skewer (included), providing a solid attachment which excellent lateral rigidity.
+Our front suspension design attaches the weight of all your gear to the wheel which means you don't have to mess with fork adjustment each time you load your gear.
+We also have a much stiffer design in that our models provide bracing at the bottom of the rack.
+Our suspension-compatible front racks mount to the axle with our QR Skewer or thru-axle, providing a solid attachment which excellent lateral rigidity.

 avantum. is a Spanish company based in Madrid.
-Since 2005, from here we ship Old Man Mountain racks to most EU countries, although our Primary Market is Spain.
-We are proud tom say that Old Man Mountain racks is one of our best selling brands and we are happy to have helped so many bikers over the years to carry load on their MTB´s.
+Since 2005, from here we ship Old Man Mountain racks to most EU countries, although our primary market is Spain.
+We are proud to say that Old Man Mountain racks is one of our best selling brands and we are happy to have helped so many bikers over the years to carry load on their MTB´s.